ryanside/vue-portfolio/README.md

 ## Project Overview

-This project is a single-page portfolio website that includes multiple sections:
+This project is a SPA portfolio website that includes multiple sections:
 - Home section with an about me
 - Projects section to showcase my work
 - Contact section with a form to reach out to me